 Discover Memphis' history of slavery and the Civil Rights Movement at Slave Haven Underground Railroad Museum and the National Civil Rights Museum.
 Call at Cotton Row and relive the days of cotton traders and discover how cotton changed the nation.
 Explore the Victorian Village with its 18th century Victorian-style homes that were once filled with riverboat tycoons and cotton magnates.
 No Memphis visit would be complete without seeing the Peabody Ducks on the red carpet at the Peabody Hotel.

-3 nights - Royal St Charles - New Orleans
+3 nights - Holiday Inn Superdome - New Orleans

 Take the Amtrak train service from Memphis to New Orleans and check into your chosen accommodation.